corda/corda/docs/source/key-concepts-contract-constraints.rst

 Full Nodes
 **********

-When testing against full nodes simply place your CorDapp into the plugins directory of the node.
+When testing against full nodes simply place your CorDapp into the cordapps directory of the node.